 The most important metric to consider is how well the resulting implementations accelerate the compute of the minimal embedding dimension, which is the ultimate goal of the FNN method.
-In terms of the execution time, the parallel approaches are from 2 to 16 times faster than the sequential implementation, and the kd-tree approach is from 3 to 7 times faster than the box-assisted algorithm.
+In terms of the execution time, the parallel approaches are from 2 to 19 times faster than the sequential implementation, and the kd-tree approach is from 2 to 6 times faster than the box-assisted algorithm.

 With respect to the experimental results, the kd-treebased parallel implementation provides the best performance in terms of execution time, reducing dramatically the execution time.
-As a consequence, the speed-up an efficiency are far from the ideal.
-However, it is necessary to deal with more case studies of special interest for the authors: wind speed, ozone, air temperature, etc.
+As a consequence, the speedup an efficiency are far from the ideal.

 About related works, in the context of parallel implementations to compute FNN method, the work carried out by the authors could be considered as the first one.
 The authors are working also on considering shared memory implementations (Pthreads [18, 19] or OpenMP [20, 21]) and hybrid (MPI+Pthreads or MPI+OpenMP) parallel implementations.

-Also, as a future work, the author are considering to develop GPU-based parallel implementation of the algorithms considered in this paper.
+Also, as a future work, the author are considering to develope GPUs-based parallel implementation of the algorithms considered in this paper.